sevmeyer/chrumm-keyboard/firmware/README.md

 Hold down the `BOOTSEL` button on the Pico while plugging in the USB cable.
 It should show up as a USB storage device.
+After the first install, you can keep the keyboard plugged in and instead tap Fn+Z three times.

 Drag-and-drop the uf2 binary from the build directory onto the device.
 The Pico should automatically restart and run the firmware.

-Alternatively, install [picotool] and run:
+Alternatively, install [picotool] and use:

     picotool load build/chrumm.uf2 --force
     picotool reboot